-Family Planning clinic are available at each site.
+Family Planning clinics are available at each site.
 Services include a physical exam, a pap smear, a check for sexually transmitted diseases, a discussion of birth control, treatment of minor vaginal disorders and the contraceptive method of choice.
+Services are available by sliding fee scale.

 Sexually transmitted diseases can be treated at the clinics, free of charge.
 Free, confidential HIV testing and counseling also is available.

-Communicable disease investigation, surveillance, and control are District services.
-The District is actively involved in emergency and disaster planning, including possible pandemic flu events and conducts investigations of suspected food and water borne outbreaks, conducts surveillance for infectious diseases, and provides guidance for rabies exposure.
+Chickahominy Health District provides communicable disease investigation and surveillance, including Tuberculosis and Rabies.
+The District is actively involved in emergency and disaster planning, including possible pandemic flu events.Investigation of suspected food and water borne outbreaks is also provided.

 Educational programs on various health-related issues can be scheduled through the district for groups and civic organizations.
 For more information, people should call the district.